DiscreteTom/awsome-doctor-electron/README.md

   - Environment variables.
   - You can also manually input temporary credentials, which will not be stored.
 - YAML format workflow file.
-  - You don't need to have web skills to create a new workflow.
+  - You don't need to have web/frontend skills to create a new workflow.
+  - Use URL to open external workflows.
 - Markdown format output.
   - External links, titles, styled fonts, codes, etc.
 - Built-in responsive workflow editor.